 Assuming the transfer is done at the consumers request, N.Y.
 Comp.
 Codes R. & Regs. tit.
 11, § 420.10(a)(1) (2001) would be applicable to disclosure of the insureds nonpublic personal financial information.
 It provides:

-.
+Conditions for disclosure.
 Except as otherwise authorized in this Part, a licensee may not, directly or through any affiliate, disclose any nonpublic personal financial information about a consumer to a nonaffiliated third party unless:

 (i) The licensee has provided to the consumer an initial notice as required under section 420.4 of this Part;